 If you have a therapist, feel free to discuss with them what you wrote about in your journal.
-This can be an excellent way to keep track during the week of what your mind is on or notice how you feel about a particular situation on various days—instead of just while you’re in their office.
+This can be an awesome way to keep track during the week what your mind is on or notice how you feel about a certain situation on various days—instead of just while you’re in their office.

 Final Thoughts: Journal in a Way That Benefits You